andrew-wilkes/password-manager/SECURITY.md

 We aim to be a very secure personal user, locally-hosted password management solution.

-So we want to be notified about any security-related issues that our code my be vulnerable to.
+So we want to be notified about any security-related issues that our code may be vulnerable to.

 ## Supported Versions